Monday, May 4, 2015

 IMPORTANT INFORMATION TO ALL DOG LOVERS !!

-For the general information of Dog lovers planning to own / buy a puppy we give below some precautionary and possible steps that may be taken in order to avoid being taken for a ride by some of the unscrupulous breeders :
+For the general information of dog lovers planning to own / buy a puppy, we give below some precautionary and possible steps that may be taken in order to avoid being taken for a ride by some unscrupulous breeders :

 • Ensure yourself that you get whatever is promised.